androidsx/rate-me/README.md

 ## How to use

 Using the library is really simple, [that example](https://github.com/androidsx/rate-me/blob/change-Readme/RateMe/src/com/androidsx/rateme/demo2/HelloWorldActivity.java)  allows you to know how to link the activity apps through a button.
-When you want to use this Library you need three constant in you proyect:
+When you want to use this library you need three constants in you project.

+Sample configuration definition in my example

 				private static final String EMAIL = "yourmail@mail.com";
 			    private static final int INSTALL_DAYS = 20;